FOUNDING & purposes

 In 1989, Mentor Group prepared a Symposium in honor of the Franco-American Judicial Exchange, which began at the National Archives in Washington, DC.
 Members of the Supreme Court of the United States and the French Conseil d’État led this exchange.
 In the same year, Mentor Group founded the Forum for Members of the Supreme Court of the United States and the Court of Justice of the European Communities, which convened at The Royal Society of Edinburgh in August 1991.
 During 1990, Mentor Group received a MacArthur Foundation presidential grant for the Forum.

-Since then, Mentor’s work has been motivated by lack of understanding in the United States about the European Union and its regulations and by misapprehension in Europe about the origins of the United States political economy.
-Such experience forged our current Mentor Group activities.
+Mentor Group’s work had primarily been motivated by lack of understanding in the United States about the European Union and by misapprehension in Europe about the origins of the United States political economy.
+Such experience forged the following Mentor Group activities.

 Dr. Monika Dorda

-Senior Vice President & General Counsel Global Pharmaceuticals
+Senior Vice President & General Counsel Global Commercial Operations, GSK

 The General Court of the European Union 1999-2015